Pupil Premium

 Back

-This statement details our school’s use of pupil premium funding (and recovery premium for the 2023–2024 academic year) to help improve the attainment of our disadvantaged students.
+This statement details our school’s use of pupil premium funding to help improve the attainment of our disadvantaged students.

 School Overview